Mmaz1988/xle-glueworkbench-interface/README.md

 # Running the system
 - Download the project to your computer.
 No specific path is necessary, as long as you have properly set up XLE and SWI-Prolog.
 This means, you should have added the relevant binaries to your $PATH file, for example, in .bash_profile.
 For further assistance refer to the respective documentations.

-- Put the GSWB .jar file in the top-level project folder, or specify the path in src/glue.tcl, where "Run Java Glue prover" is written.
+- Put the glueSemWorkbench2.jar file in the top-level project folder, or specify the path in src/glue.tcl, where "Run Java Glue prover" is written.
 Replace glueSemWorkbench2.jar with some/directory/glueSemWorkbench2.jar

 ```